-Do you like to record all the details of your trip?
+Do you like to record all the details of your trips?
 Perhaps you write a travel journal and want to take it to another level.
 In this post, we’re going to show you how to start a travel blog in less than an hour.

 In this post, we aren’t going to make any assumptions about your technical skills or your knowledge about how to start a travel blog.
 We’re going to assume you’re starting from nothing.

 In short, choose a name that answers the following questions:

 - Who are we?

 - What are we doing?